X401KIT/x401kit/README.md

 ## 🚦 Use Cases

-* **Token-gated on-the-fly generation of ephemeral exclusive content** — private Telegram/Discord invite links, unique access codes, temporary API credentials, time-limited download tokens, and more
+* **Token-gated on-the-fly generation of ephemeral exclusive content** — private Telegram/Discord invite links, custom content  and more

 ---